MBS Logo

 Career prospects after completing the Master's in Business

-Career prospects in business administration after the three degree programmes are good overall, but vary depending on the profile of the university and the focus of the programme:
+Career prospects in business administration after the three degree programs are good overall, but vary depending on the profile of the university and the focus of the program:

 Munich Business School